angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 :::

-Fireblast is something to be mindful of only in the Burn matchup but it's a good consideration in line with Lightning bolt to be mindful of your life total.
-If you cast Doomsday from nine life or less you are weak to Fireblast once the Doomsday resolves and likewise from seven life or less you are at risk of bolt.
+Fireblast is something to be mindful of only in the Burn matchup but it's a good consideration in line with Lightning Bolt to be mindful of your life total.
+If you cast Doomsday from nine life or less you are weak to Fireblast once the Doomsday resolves and likewise from seven life or less you are at risk of Bolt.
 You also have to be mindful of when you can incorporate the use of Street Wraith in a pile (blocked from five life or less) or Force of Will or a fetchland (three life or less).
 Also always be mindful that if you cast Doomsday when on